NSKG0110/SQL_LOGISTICS/README.md

-# SQL_LOGISTICS- STUDING LOGISTICS OF A COMPANY TO IMPROVE ITS EFFICIENCY IN REVENUE AND PERFORMANCE
+# LOGISTICS OF A COMPANY TO IMPROVE ITS EFFICIENCY IN REVENUE AND PERFORMANCE

 Logistics is the support function of an organization and it means having the right object, at the right place, in the right time.
 Logistics deals with various kinds of methods to control the flow of resources from one place to another.
 One of the major and important factors that is costing is being dealt with utmost attention.